Best Medicare Supplement Plans of 2026: Top Picks Compared

 2026 Part B Premium Alert

-The standard Medicare Part B premium jumped to $202.90/month in 2026 — a 9.7% increase from 2025.
-The annual Part B deductible is now $283.
+The standard Medicare Part B premium rose to $202.90/month in 2026, a $17.90 increase from $185.00 in 2025.
+The annual Part B deductible is now $283, up $26 from $257 in 2025.
 As base Medicare costs rise, the financial protection offered by Medigap becomes even more valuable.

 Medigap plans are standardized by the federal government, meaning a Plan G from one insurer covers exactly the same benefits as a Plan G from another.
-The difference between carriers comes down to price, customer service, and rate stability — not coverage.
+The difference between carriers comes down to price, customer service, and rate stability, not coverage.

 Of the 10 standardized plan types available, Plan G and Plan N are the most popular choices for new enrollees in 2026.
+For a full side-by-side of every plan letter, see our Medigap plans comparison chart.

 Plan G: The Gold Standard